Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 ## Overview

+Azure Function (Python) already supports instrumentation using Opencensus.
+The following sample utilizes the OpenCensus Functions extension and enables additional common telemetry scenarios used by Azure Monitor and Functions users.
+Such scenarios include:
-Azure Function (Python) already supports instrumentaton using Opencensus.
-Unfortunately, the current out-of-the-box (OOTB) implementation/support has some flaws (see below), which make it difficult to get a correlated end-to-end view of a single function invocation (in Azure Monitor/Application Insights).
+- End-to-end view of a single function invocation (in Azure Monitor Application Insights)

-It is also important to assign the correct cloud role name and cloud instance name to different log records sent to Application Insights (for additional insights).
-This is especially relevant for distributed, scalable applications sending logs to a single Application Insights instance.
+- Create an application topology view (application dependencies to support distributed tracing) using Azure Monitor Application Insight's Application Map (especially useful when working with distributed, scalable applications).

 ### Example of a Correlated End-to-End Azure Function Invocation